 When making this decision, I’d focus on whether you want your time to be spent printing or doing other things?
 If you don’t mind printing, then that could be a good place to start, but if color corrections and cutting paper sounds dreadful to you – then it’s worth it to purchase your prints elsewhere.

-How do you find a good printshop?
+How do you find a good stationery print shop?
 Two of the most common starter printshops in our field are StationeryHQ and Printswell Fulfillment.
 They both offer a wide variety and easy online ordering.
-I also think it’s valuable to have a local printer on deck, for rush jobs or things that need more customization.
+I also think it’s valuable to have a local stationery printer on deck, for rush jobs or things that need more customization.
 Google stationery printers in your area, and find one that’s willing to chat and show you their work.
 If they’re not familiar with the type of printing you want to do – that’s probably not the printer for you!
 So move on to the next one.

 Want the inside scoop on the printers and suppliers I use?
 Get our curated Print + Paper Vendor Guide with over $200 of exclusive discounts included!